AleksJere/AleksJere.github.io/README.md

 ### Milestones and Timeline -- we should meet and agree on how to improve this im just setting a small outline with a few things

+#### Component Design and Selection

+In our search to find a technique to control our stepper motors we arrived at Adin and Ming, both TAs had already constructed a robotic arm.
+We spoke with Adin and he recommended a company named trinamic for the stepper driver, these are high quality stepper drivers able to withstand high voltages of up to 64 volts and 4 amps continuous current.
+From our search we landed upon the TMC 2652C-LA stepper driver. from the drivers datasheet we were able to find a breakout board for testing the driver which we modeled our PCB around.
+Our next step involved finding smd components and computing the right capacitor, resistor components to place on our chip along with the correct MOSFETs.
+Here we used the TMC 262C-LA datasheet where they provided many options for MOSFETs and we chose based on a few factors, maximum continous current, maximum gate source voltage and a MOSFET with a common footprint to make it easier to place on our PCB.
+We still however constructed our own footprint for our MOSFETs after running into some issues.

+#### PCB

+For our project we constructed a PCB to connect our

 #### MCAD - Onshape